JBoss.orgCommunity Documentation

 TorqueBox does pretty good job at guessing what kind of application is the one we are trying to deploy.
 If it's a Rack based application - it'll be registered by default at the root context (/).
 We can change this (and many other things) by using a deployment descriptor.

-As you can see we choose the /poorsmatic
+As you can see we choose the /poorsmatic context which made it

 possible to reach the application at